Skip to content

 If the chair is held together with screws, use a screwdriver to tighten them.
 If the screws keep spinning without tightening, you might need to replace them with slightly larger screws.

-If the chair is held together with glue and dowels, you may need to disassemble the chair back, apply new wood glue, and reassemble it.
+If the chair is held together with glue and dowels, you may need to disassemble the chair, apply new wood glue, and reassemble it.

 word of caution: disassembling furniture requires care to avoid damaging the parts.
 Use a rubber mallet to gently tap pieces apart.
 Once you’ve applied the glue, use clamps to hold the chair together until the glue is completely dry.